Meilisearch v1.14 is here ✨ Read more on our blog

 Sparse vectors

-Unlike dense vectors, these mostly consist of zeros, with some float values used to map the keywords.
 Hybrid search combines the strengths of dense and sparse vector retrieval to enhance search scores.
-It first gathers matches from both methods and then refines the final output using techniques like Reciprocal Rank Fusion (RRF).
+It first gathers matches from both methods and then refines the final output by globally ordering the results based on relevance.

 In the next chapter, we’ll explore each step of the hybrid search process.